This blog post was created by Nuance guest blogger, Sean McCarthy, User Interface Designer at Nuance.

 In the end, the lessons of the pandemic have created opportunities for contact centres to think more expansively about ways to deliver more efficient, flexible, secure and personalised brand experiences.
 What’s clear is that the changes made out of necessity in early 2020 were not just temporary adaptations.
 Instead, they set the stage for exciting new areas of innovation and growth of the contact centre as a competitive differentiator.

-The takeaway: Be ready to accelerate your monitoring processes.
+Be ready to accelerate your monitoring processes.
 Depending on the scope and magnitude of your changes, you may find your standard annual or biannual “full tuning” of your application, which was fine in a pre-pandemic world will not suffice, and a sooner assessment may be needed.
 Look for flexible solutions that provide DIY tooling in addition to professional service options so you can ensure your team is ready to implement changes in the contact centre quickly without needing to contact third party companies, while maintaining expert external insight and customisation where necessary.

 To learn more about Nuance’s Contact Centre AI services, click here.